-Simply trailing a cable without a cable guard is risky - If someone were to trip up and injure themselves, then you can be held responsible.
-This might be ok on private land but on a pavement used by the public, it's not a good idea..
+Simply trailing a cable without a cable guard is very risky - If someone were to trip up and injure themselves, then you can be held responsible.
+This might be ok on private land but on a pavement used by the public, it's not a good idea at all.

 Likewise, to get around this by dangling a cable from above is also something that could pose a risk.
-Various EV owners around the country have been trying this, including by hanging a cable through trees and sharing their experiences online.
-But really, having cables suspended in this way is asking for trouble.
+Sharing their experiences online, various EV owners around the country have been trying this, including by hanging a cable through trees.
+But really, having cables suspended in this way is just asking for trouble.

-It should be said too that using an extension cable with even a 10 or 13amp car charger is never recommended.
+It should also be said that using an extension cable with even a 10 or 13amp car charger is never recommended.

 Councils around the country may have different policies on this topic.
 Here in Brighton & Hove, the council has recently published guidance on residents looking to charge kerbside from home.